MaptimeBend/postgis-101/postgis-101.md

 AND city.name = 'Gotham';
 ```
 ---
-##Let's Use PG ADMIN
+##Let's Use pgAdmin

+[pgAdmin](http://www.pgadmin.org/) is a free Open Source database management tool used to administer a PostgreSQL database instance.
 Let's do some basic work in it.
 We'll make some random xy values and turn them into points:

 ---
 ```sql